tao-engineering/tao-engineering.github.io/_posts/2014-12-21-project-agrin.md

 <!-- more -->

-A cloud-first server-agnostic content-template management system.
+A cloud-first, server-agnostic, content and theming system.